daeMOn63/bitadmin/README.md

 BitAdmin
 ===

-BitAdmin is a command line tool aimed to help and speed up Atlassian Bitbucket administration.
+BitAdmin is a command line tool aimed to help and speed up Atlassian Bitbucket (Self-Hosted version) administration.
+It can be easily used as it is, or wrapped inside some bash scripts to avoid repetitive and long commands.

+Note that it is not compatible with Bitbucket Cloud in current state.

 <!-- toc -->
 - [Overview](#overview)